ardesian-datapacks/survival-portals/README.md

 ## Using the portal:

 By default, the portals are passive- they do not teleport anything until they are primed.
 Priming a portal is done by throwing a Chorus Fruit into it.
 This will consume the Chorus Fruit, but allow you to travel through the portal.
-There is no portal cooldown, and once the portal is primed it will remain primed until somebody travels through.
+There is no portal cooldown, and once the portal is primed it will remain primed until somebody/something travels through.

 ## Deconstructing portals

 A portal can be reset by simply breaking the redstone block or lantern, or by placing any block inside of the portal. **Note: This does NOT destroy the other end of the portal.** The opposite portal will still teleport you to the same location where this portal was once set up.
 After deconstructing a portal, a new Port Key can be thrown in to give it a new location.

+## TODO:

+[] Allow non-solid blocks inside the teleporter (signs and/or buttons, for example) [] Allow teleporters to be named, and the port keys to include the rename.